getporter/porter/GOVERNANCE.md

 ## Roles

-We have a [Contribution Ladder] that explains the capabilities and responsibilities of each role:
+We have a [Contribution Ladder] that explains the capabilities and responsibilities of each role on the project.
+The ladder includes the requirements necessary to "move up the ladder" and attain each role such as:

 * Contributor
 * Maintainer
 * Admin

-The [OWNERS] defines the current maintainers of the project.
+The [OWNERS] file defines the current maintainers of the project.

 ## Release Process